 With every new client we work with, their live site is mirrored on a staging site.
 We can test safely in this environment without affecting the stability of their live solution.
 Testing new technology is a critical part of a successful implementation process, and therefore an area where we invest plenty of effort.
 It’s something we firmly believe L&D should be involved with, and not rely on IT to complete.

-The benefits of L&D's involvement in testing is invaluable.
-We find that L&D's wider business knowledge uncovers issues and challenges which can impact accessibility in different parts of the
+The benefits of L&D’s involvement in testing is invaluable.
+We find that L&D’s wider business knowledge uncovers issues and challenges which can impact accessibility in different parts of the organisation.
+Our aim is to deliver a solution that can be accessed easily by everybody, and which gives all employees the best possible experience.
+As Kirsten says:

 “There’s always a way we can resolve technical problems – we’ve got lots of experience in finding solutions for a myriad of technical challenges.
 With enough time and direct access to the right people in your business, we can work together to deliver the best possible solution that fits with where your organisation is now in terms of technical capacity and capability, and where it wants to be in the future.”